 WELCOME TO THE MUSTANG FAMILY!

 Welcome to Westfall Preschool!
-For many of you, this will be your child’s first school experience and we are ecstatic that you have chosen Westfall Preschool.
+This will be your child’s first school experience for many of you, and we are ecstatic that you have chosen Westfall Preschool.
 Each fall, we look forward to an amazing year.
-A year that is explicitly designed to promote and enhance your child’s growth and development.
-This year shall be filled with discovery and joy as your child works and plays in an environment that is warm, safe, and challenging.
+A year explicitly designed to promote and enhance your child’s growth and development.
+This year shall be filled with discovery and joy as your child works and plays in a warm, safe, and challenging environment.

 Mrs. Talea McGinnis